epiforecasts/eval-germany-sp-nowcasting/_targets.md

 #> Establish _targets.R and _targets_r/targets/max_report_delay.R.
 ```

   - Define hospitalisations by date of report.
-Note that here the
+Note that here the target
-    targets is defined to never update if a data exists for a previous
+    is defined to never update if data exists for that nowcast date.
-    date.
-This is because the truth date for previous days can change
+    This is because the truth date for previous days can change slightly
-    slightly over time as negative cases are adjusted for leading to
+    over time as negative cases are adjusted for leading to spurious
-    spurious refits.
+    refits.

 <!-- end list -->